macloo/projects-javascript-jquery/README.md

 **jQuery YouTube API search** (Project 3) This is kind of a nightmare.
 Lots of stuff shown and not explained in the tutorial.
 I made tons of comments in both my JS and my HTML.
 Got everything working.
 Learned a lot about how APIs work!
 [See it.](http://macloo.github.io/projects-javascript-jquery/jQuery%20YouTube%20API%20search/lecture12.html)

+**jQuery accordion** (Project 4) An easy project, but with nice interaction thanks to "toggle."
+A typical show/hide FAQ design.